Dylann Roof Sentenced To Death

 The jury’s decision follows four days of testimony in which prosecutors called dozens of people to the stand.
 Most of the testimony came from friends and relatives of the nine victims Dylann Roof killed at Emanuel AME Church.

 The Chicago Tribune reported that Jennifer Pinckney, the wife of the church’s pastor, Clementa Pinckney, was the first to testify.
 Pinckney, who was also a state senator, was one of the people killed in the attack.
-According to Jennifer Pinckney, during the attack she was “huddled underneath a desk with her youngest daughter as shots rang out in the next room, unsure if the shooter was coming her way.”
+According to Jennifer Pinckney, during the attack, she was “huddled underneath a desk with her youngest daughter as shots rang out in the next room, unsure if the shooter was coming her way.”

 Another survivor, Felicia Sanders, talked about her 26-year-old son, the youngest of Roof’s victims, and how he and the other people present in the church were committed to their faith.